 Changes in an applicant's circumstances while on the waiting list may affect the family's entitlement to a preference.
-Applicants are required to notify SDHC in writing using the online Application/Update for Housing Assistance when their circumstances change.
+Applicants are required to notify SDHC using the Waiting List Applicant Portal when their circumstances change.

 L. CROSS LISTING OF PUBLIC HOUSING AND SECTION 8